Paskay18/MMAMAL899_BCL2023_Owen_Group_d_MmapasekaMalebo_DWA18_Resubmission/README.md

 Bootsrap<br>

 ## About the app
-This is a podcas app that allows the user to login and out <br>
+This is a podcast app that allows the user to login and out <br>
 It allows the user to view different episodes and seasons of each show<br>
 It allows user to play the episodes